Los Angeles Tax Attorney and CPA

 • Schedules used in the preparation of tax returns

-Audits by the BOE are best handled by having a tax attorney engage with the auditor early in the process.
+Audits by the BOE are best handled by having an LA tax lawyer engage with the auditor early in the process.
 During these initial discussions ground rules for the audit should be discussed and decided upon.
 Furthermore, discussions should also include contingencies for potential problems including what will happen if the auditor determines the documents are insufficient or he or she perceives problems or inconsistencies in the records.

 Typically, if problems are found, the auditor may initiate an in-depth review.
 The thorough review will typically involve an audit either on a sample basis or on an actual basis.
 An actual basis audit will examine every transaction and assess sales tax on this basis.
 A sample basis audit will take a certain time period or statistical sample and assess sales tax on this basis.
 As one can imagine, a non-representative sample may result in the imposition of an overstated sales tax liability.
 Since, in this scenario, the tax assessed is based on inflated sales that were never actually made the business may face a tax burden that cannot be satisfied or results in a capture of a substantial amount of legitimate profits.
 In any case, this is one of the potential nightmare scenarios that can be avoided by working with a tax attorney who takes an active role in the audit from its start.
 Business owners who wait until a problem is discovered to attempt to negotiate or reason with the auditor do so from a position of weakness rather than strength.
 These individuals often face worst-case scenarios.
 For certain businesses that depend on licenses subject to suspension for unpaid sales tax, like liquor stores, a BOE audit that goes poorly can place the entire operation and organization in jeopardy.